 25. Can a legal professional refuse to accept a client instruction or cease to act, and in what circumstances?

-A solicitor is generally free to decide whether to accept instructions in any matter, provided that they do not discriminate unlawfully (see Chapter 2, SRA Code of Conduct).
+A solicitor is generally free to decide whether to accept instructions in any matter, provided that they do not discriminate unlawfully (paragraph 1.1, Code of Conduct).